Iterate and Delivering Updates

-Now that we have a Kubernetes cluster running, a common task is to ship updates.
-Our application is simple, but we can ship an update.
+Now that we have a Kubernetes cluster running, a common task is to deliver updates.
 The default Kubernetes example we used isn’t using the standard Redis image from Docker Hub.
 Let’s update this application to use it.

 On the Releases page of the Vendor Portal, click the Create Release link on top.
 Once again, you’ll be taken to a YAML editor that shows the contents of the most recently created release.
 This gives us everything we’ve done so far, and our task now is to only write the changes needed to update Redis.